The Newfoundland Club of America—responsible for the preservation, protection and welfare of the Newfoundland Dog in America since 1930.

 Learning how to teach your pup is an important first step in building your relationship.
 Dogs learn differently than humans.
 Teaching your pup to pay attention to you, and learning to pay attention to what your pup is doing, is an important foundation for all future teaching.

 Dogs are thinking about what they are looking at.
 If your pup is not looking at you, then you can bet he is not thinking about you or what you want him to do.

-Trainer Arlene Courtney at Western Oregon University recommends "Give your reinforcements on a variable schedule.
+"Give your reinforcements on a variable schedule.
 Vary your reinforcers.
 It's always a good idea to have several different types of food treats.
-If one type of treat isn't reinforcing enough, pull out something better.
+If one type of treat isn't reinforcing enough pull out something better.
 If the dog has ignored a really difficult distraction, reinforce with your best treat.
-Intersperse physical praise, if your dog likes petting, and verbal praise with your food treats.
-If you are upbeat and unpredictable, your dog will be too interested in you to care about anything else."
+Intersperse physical praise, if your dog likes petting, and verbal praise with your food treats."

-Continue the exercise of saying his name and immediately giving a small treat with praise when he looks at you.
-Once he has the hang of this, keep eye contact a little longer, then reward.
+After you have successfully changed your time of day and setting and your pup is a pro at giving you attention when asked, then start holding eye contact a little longer each time before giving the reward.
 The goal of this training is to get your dog to focus on you, despite distractions.
-You can start out by holding the treat in front of your face for a dog that is very food motivated, and then gradually move the food away from your eyes, but only reward when the dog focusses on your eyes, not on the treat.
+You can start out by holding the treat in front of your face for a dog that is very food motivated, and then gradually move the food away from your eyes, but only reward when the dog focuses on your eyes, not on the treat.
 Work to lengthen the amount of time between the initial eye contact and the treat reward until your pup can go for several seconds of intense focus before being rewarded.

 © 2016 Newfoundland Club of America